newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 #### `sitemap`

-Toggles the automatic creation of a sitemap on and off.
+Toggles the automatic creation of a sitemap.
 Set this value to `false` to disable sitemaps.

 **Default:** `true`